gocd/developer.go.cd/source/INTRO.md

 - Mercurial
 - Perforce Client (`2022.1+`) & Helix Core Server (`2022.1` specific version version required)

-You don't need to install all of these, as long as you are conscious that seem tests will fail without them.
+You don't need to install all of these, as long as you are conscious that some tests will fail without them.

 #### For Mac Users